quicwg/base-drafts/draft-ietf-quic-recovery.md

 smoothed_rtt and rttvar are computed as follows, similar to {{?RFC6298}}.

-An endpoint needs to bootstrap the RTT estimator during connection establishment and when the estimator is reset during connection migration (Section 9.4 of
+An endpoint needs to initialize the RTT estimator during connection establishment and when the estimator is reset during connection migration (Section 9.4 of
 {{QUIC-TRANSPORT}}).